 If you're applying for the energy efficient community space grant, you will need to complete this energy survey for your building.

-Applications will need to show how funding will deliver new activity, particularly where this does the following:
+All applicants need to show how funding will deliver new activity, particularly the following:

 - Supports hard-to-reach or seldom-heard communities.

 - Supports people in vulnerable circumstances or living on a low income.

 - Supports people living in areas with high levels of deprivation within the UK Power Networks area (London, South East and East of England).

 - Could be recognised as best practice or innovative.

 - Helps to reduce energy demand.